Vosec/RaspberryPi-project/README.md

 # RaspberryPi-project
-Semestral project on Raspberry Pi with python
+Measureing physical quantities with python on raspberry pi 3 B+ with GUI app created with PyQT5